 The alpha-En Corporation is an innovative clean technology company focused on enabling next generation battery technologies by developing and bringing to market pure, state of the art materials produced in an environmentally sustainable manner.

-In July of 2013 alpha-En began a series of tests to determine if lithium metal could be consistently extracted from lithium carbonate utilizing our patent pending process.
+In July of 2013 alpha-En began a series of tests to determine if lithium metal could be consistently extracted from lithium carbonate utilizing our patented process.
 The results were successful.
 In April of 2015 the technology was validated by a prestigious university confirming alpha’s results.

 Strategic Partners & Development:

 Argonne National Laboratory has entered into a collaborative agreement with alpha-En to assist in the scale and optimization of our process.
 Argonne’s vast resources and world class team of experienced Process Engineers, Chemists and Materials Scientists have a proven track record of advancing technologies.